pingcap/docs-cn/br/use-br-command-line-tool.md

 ### Common options

 * `--pd`: specifies the PD service address.
 For example, `"${PD_IP}:2379"`.
 * `-s` (or `--storage`): specifies the path where the backup files are stored.
 Amazon S3, Google Cloud Storage (GCS), Azure Blob Storage, and NFS are supported to store backup data.
-For more details, refer to [URL format of backup storages](/br/backup-and-restore-storages.md#url-format).
+For more details, refer to [URI format of backup storages](/br/backup-and-restore-storages.md#uri-format).
 * `--ca`: specifies the path to the trusted CA certificate in the PEM format.
 * `--cert`: specifies the path to the SSL certificate in the PEM format.
 * `--key`: specifies the path to the SSL certificate key in the PEM format.